Business Administration (BA)

 Covers micro- and macroeconomic analyses and the concepts of cost, demand, profit, and competition.
 Examines monetary and fiscal policy, the Federal Reserve System, and money and capital markets.

-Organizations as complex social systems; leadership; managing individuals, groups, and teams; formal and informal processes and systems.
+This course investigates organizations as complex social systems including: leadership, managing individuals, groups, teams, and formal and informal processes and systems.

 BA 717.
 Marketing Management.
 3 Credits.